ser515-team-1/KLAPP/README.md

-# KLAPP
+# KLAPP (Kids' Learning App)
-Kids' learning app
+An e-learning application
+An android application which makes learning fun for kids.
+An interactive UI with drag and drop features.

 Downloadable link: [KLAPP APK][1]